inventree/inventree-docs/docs/start/installer.md

 ## Updating InvenTree

-To update InvenTree run `apt update inventree` - this might need to be run as a sudo user.
+To update InvenTree run `apt install --only-upgrade inventree` - this might need to be run as a sudo user.

 ## Controlling InvenTree